 Refer to theReport of the Property Rights Task Force (2012) summarizing a range of issues brought forward to the Property Rights Task Force as well as the ideas proposed to address those concerns.

 In no uncertain terms, the Government of Alberta will respect the property rights and other rights of individuals.

 Property rights are, as one Albertan said during a task force public session, “the fundamental underpinnings of our democracy and society.”

 Property rights are enshrined in Alberta’s Bill of Rights, passed by the government of Peter Lougheed, in 1972, as follows:

 “It is hereby recognized and declared that in Alberta there exist without discrimination by reason of race, national origin, colour, religion or sex, the following human rights and fundamental freedoms, namely:

 (a) the right of the individual to liberty, security of the person and enjoyment of property, and the right not to be deprived thereof except by due process of law ….”

 After meeting with Albertans across the province and hearing from more than 1,400 Albertans, feedback given to the task force and then provided to the Alberta government was used to develop new legislation.

-Bill 6, the Property Rights Advocate Act (2012), received Royal Assent this past March.
-The Act called for the creation of a Property Rights Advocate who would report to the Ministry of Justice and Solicitor General.
+The Property Rights Advocate Act, received Royal Assent in 2012.
+The Act calls for the creation of a Property Rights Advocate who would report to the Ministry of Justice and Solicitor General.